Candace Avalos

 Sofia Diffee, Senior Policy Advisor

-Most recently, Sofia worked in the City Administrator’s Office on the Charter Transition Team, where she led the implementation of election changes, including managing the Independent District Commission and launching the City’s first nonpartisan voter education program to educate Portlanders about ranked choice voting.
+Most recently, Sofia worked in the City Administrator’s Office on the Charter Transition Team as Inclusive Democracy Program Manager.
+In that role, she led the implementation of major election reforms, including managing the Independent District Commission and launching Portland’s first nonpartisan voter education program to inform residents about ranked choice voting.